Lenses are the lifeblood of food photography, so it is important to understand your options.

 4. Canon EF 24-70mm Best micro 4/3 lens for food photography

-- Full macro shooting mode with up to 0.7x magnification,easily accessible with a one touch switch at the extreme telephoto end, Image stabilization effective up to 4 shutters peed stops and Hybrid IS compensates for both angular and shift types of camera shake for macro shooting
+The one-touch switch at the extreme telephoto end makes it easy to access the macro mode.
+Additionally, the lens is equipped with image stabilization effective up to 4 shutter speed stops, and Hybrid IS compensates for both angular and shift types of camera shake, making it suitable for macro shooting.

 Product Overview: